svm-zhang/lohhla-mod/INSTALL.md

 ## MacOS (osx-arm64, bash)

 Installation on OSX-64 requires a few additional steps prior to running `boa build`:

-* You need to switch to `bash` shell
+- You need to switch to `bash` shell
-* Set `subdirs` to `osx-64` in your `.condarc` or `.mambarc` config file
+- Set `subdirs` to `osx-64` in your `.condarc` or `.mambarc` config file

 ## Manual

-It is also possible to install `lohhlamod` without any package manager and builder.
+It is also possible to install `lohhla-mod` without any package manager and builder.
 The `recipe.yaml` file defines run-time dependencies.
 You can install them on your local machine/environment as you see fit.
 Once everything installed, running the code below should get you going:

 ```
 bin_dir="${lohhlamod_repo}/bin"